artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > This ornery Eris.
 They have to: it's the gods' will.
 >
 > The other was born first though.
 Ebony Night
-> Bore her, and Kronos' son who sits high in thin air
+> Bore her, and Cronos's son who sits high in thin air
 > Set her in Earth's roots, and she's a lot better for humans.
 > Even shiftless folks she gets stirred up to work.
 >